-(Current as at 20 March 2006)
+(Current as on September 2010)

-Some Central and State Governments have prescribed Appeals Rules under the RTI Act.
-To date, the Central Government and the State Governments of Arunachal Pradesh, Gujarat, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Nagland, Orissa, Punjab, Rajasthan and Tripura have prescribed such rules.
+The Central and State Governments have prescribed Appeals Rules under the RTI Act.
 CHRI has not reproduced all of these rules here because they are quite detailed, such that a summary could miss important information.

-In general, the Appeal Rules outline the procedure that citizens should follow when making an appeal to the departmental Appellate Authority or to the Information Commission.
-For a copy of the Central Government Appeal Rules please log on to the Ministry of Personnel, Public Grievances and Pensions RTI website at http://righttoinformation.gov.in/.
-To find out if your State has issued Appeal Rules you can log on to the official state government website.
+In general, the Appeal Rules outline the procedure that citizens should follow when making an appeal to the Appellate Authority or to the Information Commission.
+For a copy of the Central Government Appeal Rules please log on to the Ministry of Personnel, Public Grievances and Pensions RTI website at http://rti.gov.in To find out if your State has issued Appeal Rules you can log on to the official State government website.